EAAMO/bridges/content/working_groups/lac/index.md

 ---
-title: "Equity and Justice for Indigenous Communities in Latin America"
+title: "Equity and Justice for Indigenous Communities in the Americas"
 date: 2024-01-02
 draft: false
 description: "The EJUCIAL working group is an extension of the MD4SG Summer of Science program which supports female students from indigenous communities in Mexico as they design and execute research projects aimed at improving their local communities."